BungArvin/Nethunnter-Kernel-Tissot-Prebuild/README.md

-RTL8192FU driver for Linux kernel (up to version 5.10)
+RTL8192FU driver for Linux kernel (up to 5.12 version)

 ------------------